LaraTaverniers/KTANE-Helper/README.md

 ### *WARNING*
 The support of this application is no longer guaranteed.
-The app may no longer be updated.
+The application may no longer be updated.